TomPace101/nanopore_diffusion/notes.md

 # Problem Description

-_TODO_ Smol: use z for charge instead of q --wait! this conflicts with z as a coordinate! (ok in PNP b/c of species index) _TODO_ would it be better to use delta_... for test functions (ala variational calculus) instead of v?
+Smol: use z for charge instead of q --wait! this conflicts with z as a coordinate! (ok in PNP b/c of species index) would it be better to use delta_... for test functions (ala variational calculus) instead of v?

-boxes around important equations:
-  It's more complicated, because we're using an environment.

 It has its own _TODO_ list.